MariamDghaim/Kubernetes/README.md

 **This repo contains two apps:**
-- **BitcoinPrice**
-- **YnetNews**
+- **BitcoinPrice and YnetNews**

 The first app shows the current price of bitcoin and the average price for the last 10 minutes.
 The second app displays the latest news from Ynet.

-The objective is to deploy the apps in a Kubernetes cluster, it has developed using minikube.
+The apps deployed in a Kubernetes using minikube.

 For each website i have used yaml file , which has:
-- **Deployment**: build the pod under supervison, so every pod know the docker image to run over.
+- **Deployment:** build the pod under supervison .
-- **  Service:** enables network access from the cluster or between external clusters.
+- **Service:** enables network access from the cluster or from external clusters.

 ------------